Macrometacorp/docs/docs/quickstart.md

 4. Click **Run Query**.

 Macrometa returns all records in the collection.
 You can view it as a table or as JSON by clicking **Query Result options**.
-You can also click **Query Profile** to see detailed performance metrics.
+You can also click **Query Info** to see detailed performance metrics.

 ## Step 6: Save the query as an API endpoint.